hansake/Z180_Computer/README.md

 * - data bit 2 set to "1": select ATmega328P SPI interface
 * - data bit 3 set to "1": reset from Z180 to ATmega328P (if LP8 pin 2 and pin 3 are connected)

+## Testing the Z180 computer board

+Sofar only some very simple test are run on this board.
+The AVR CPU is blinking one LED and the Z180 CPU is blinking another LED.